elibroftw/blog.elijahlopez.ca/content/posts/monero-devs-windows.md

 This is a straightforward guide to start developing on the monero project (monero, monero-gui, etc.) on Windows without using a Linux \[virtual] machine.
 Although I have a Linux machine, I am maximally productive on Windows as it is my primary OS.
+When copy pasting terminal commands, paste into notepad before pasting into your terminal because it's a good habit to catch a clipboard jacking attack.

 ## Prerequisites

 - [MSYS2](https://www.msys2.org/#installation)
+  - Use `Get-FileHash -Path .\INSTALLER -Algorithm SHA256` and compare the hashes to verify the installer
 - [Visual Studio Code](https://code.visualstudio.com/download)
 - [Git](https://git-scm.com/downloads)
 - Optional: [GitHub Desktop](https://desktop.github.com/)